 This is what I find most exciting about the new tri bikes that are coming out.
 The manufacturers are taking a holistic view of how the bikes actually get used and are optimising their designs based on that.
 So we get bikes that can carry nutrition at little or no aero penalty.

+Notice the Shiv sits higher than the rest of the market.
 Further to that, the geometry of the Shiv Tri is overall taller than any other Tri bike.
 That, along with the thought that has gone into the handlebar design, significantly aids the bike fitter in setting one of these bikes up for a wider variety of riders.

 While those of us who favour significant drop will either be excluded from using this bike or have to resort to down angled stems, for the majority of triathletes this bike offers the capability to replace un-aero headset spacers with nice sculpted headtube.
 And the satisfaction of knowing that, rather than being a dumbed down version (as higher stack bike models often are), this is a world champion worthy piece of kit.